 Florence Nightingale Museum Highlights

 I used to dress up in a nurse’s uniform when I was a child.
 I can still recall my dad teasing me by saying – “Mercy, Mercy, Nursey, Nursey,” whenever I was waving my pretend stethoscope about.
-I was looking for something to do last Sunday and noticed the Florence Nightingale Museum was open so decided to pop along.
-Some say Nightingale was a saint while others are skeptical about her methods.
+I was looking for something to do last Sunday and noticed the Florence Nightingale Museum was open so decided to pop in.
+Some say Nightingale was a saint while others are sceptical about her methods.
 But to her credit, she was a strong and determined woman, who did a lot for other people.
 I wanted to find out more about the lady who carried the lamp and influenced me to play at being a nurse.

 This famous lady with the lamp was a social reformer, statistician and the founder of modern nursing.
 I discovered that she came from a well to do British family and was born in Florence, Italy in 1820, hence her name.
 The family moved to Hampshire in 1821.
-It was uncommon for women of her social standing to take a job but after a ‘calling from god,’ the desire to help other people was something she couldn’t ignore.
+It was uncommon for women of her social standing to take a job but after a ‘calling from God,’ the desire to help other people was something she couldn’t ignore.

 The focus of the museum is to celebrate the life and work of the world’s most famous nurse.
 It spans from the Victorian period to the present day where the Nightingale legacy still influences nursing.
 You will also learn that Nightingale had a sister, marriage proposals and was a clever and very persistence person.

-At this museum you’ll find out about the Spanish Flu pandemic in 1918 which infected half of the world’s population.
+At this museum, you’ll find out about the Spanish Flu pandemic in 1918 which infected half of the world’s population.
 The outbreak came after WW1 and killed more people than the war.
 The exhibit shows hospital beds and how easily the virus was spread.
 The Crimean War was also a large part of the Nightingale story.
 However, recent research argues that Lord Palmerston’s sanitary commission, which called for improved ventilation and cleaner sewers, might have helped more than Florence’s focus on nutrition.
 Whichever is correct, there is no denying that Florence was there and worked tirelessly to help the sick.

 Spanish Flu Exhibit